 Traditional circuits such Mugello in Italy, Jerez in Spain and Misano in San Marino remain firmly on the race calendar though, reflecting the sport’s roots and its powerful fan base in Europe.
 Staging four races in Spain owes a lot to it being the home of MotoGP rights holders Dorna.

-The 2019 MotoGP season starts with the Qatar GP in March and ends at Valencia in Spain – one of four visits to that country – in November.
-The 2019 calendar features 19 races on six continents.
+The 2020 MotoGP season again starts with the Qatar GP in March and ends at Valencia in Spain – one of four visits to that country – in November.
+The 2020 calendar features 20 races on five continents.
 Here you’ll find the MotoGP timetable and some interesting facts and figures about each GP circuit.

 Grand Prix dates and circuits